cfdrake/memorize-the-fretboard/README.md

-# memorize-the-fretboard
+# Memorize the Fretboard

-> A Vue.js project
+> A VueJS powered game to help guitar fretboard memorization.

 ## Build Setup